Mervill/SharpCircuit/README.md

 - Same thing goes for properties, look at the old option screen code for direction on what variables should be exposed as properties.
 - Finish removing all the vestigial rendering code so we can use it as a library.
 - The API is an absolute mess, improve usability!
 There needs to be an easy way to connect two elements.
+- Write an equality operator for the point class

 ## Tested Elements